 April 18, 2016

 No one is going to deny that Wimbledon’s Centre Court is unbeatable for history, tradition and glamour.
-But if it’s dramatic on-court tension you’re after, scintillating tennis played in a super-cool atmosphere created by true tennis-lovers, then Court One is often the place to be.
+But if it’s dramatic on-court tension you’re after, Court One is often the place to be.

 Take a look at Wimbledon 2015 and you’ll see what we mean.

 Men’s quarter-finals day saw many of the most memorable moments played out on No1.
-Hollywood’s Bradley Cooper added a touch of glamour to prove that the biggest stars aren’t just drawn to Centre Court.
+Hollywood’s Bradley Cooper prove that the biggest stars aren’t just drawn to Centre Court.
 And how richly rewarded he and the other enthusiastic fans in the 11,000-plus crowd on No1 were.
 The impeccable Roger Federer shone first to defeat Gilles Simon in straight sets.
 Then came one of the best matches Wimbledon and Court One have ever seen.

-French Open champion Stan Wawrinka was expected to defeat Richard Gasquet but was edged out in a classic final set as the Frenchman finally triumphed 6-4, 4-6, 3-6, 6-4, 11-9.
+French Open champion Stan Wawrinka was expected to defeat Richard Gasquet but was edged out in a classic final set.
+The Frenchman finally triumphed 6-4, 4-6, 3-6, 6-4, 11-9.

-It was incredible entertainment and remarkably this wasn’t the first time at Wimbledon 2015 that Court One had been treated to some of the most dramatic tennis scenes in championships history.
+It was incredible entertainment and remarkably this wasn’t the first time at Wimbledon 2015 that Court One had been treated to some of the most dramatic tennis.

 In the previous round, heavy tournament favourite Novak Djokovic was two sets behind and looked down and out after losing the first two breakers 6-8.
 Back stormed the feisty Serb to win the next two sets 6-1, 6-4.

 The fifth and final set couldn’t be played that night because it was 9 pm and almost dark.
-So back came the two gladiators the following day to battle it out in the decider, won 7-5 by Djokovic after more nervous moments.
+So back came the two gladiators battle it out in the decider.
+Won 7-5 by Djokovic after more nervous moments.

 It’s true that Court One is currently still at the mercy of the weather and light, although they disrupt matches more rarely than you might think – and often add to the drama when they do.